INTRODUCTION TO FUNCTION SPACES - 2022/3

 Thus, the summative assessment for this module consists of:

-One two hour examination (two of three best answers contribute to exam mark, with Question 1 compulsory) at the end of Semester 1; worth 75% module mark.
+One two hour examination at the end of the semester, worth 80% module mark.

 Formative assessment and feedback:

 Students receive written feedback via a number of marked coursework assignments over an 11 week period.
-In addition, verbal feedback is provided by lecturer/class tutor at biweekly tutorial lectures and, where appropriate, to small groups during a weekly office hour.
+In addition, verbal feedback is provided by lecturer/class tutor at tutorial lectures.

 - Cauchy sequences, convergent sequences and completeness are presented;